Securities Class Actions Attorneys for Fraudulent Activity and Other Wrongdoings

 In REIT cases, we represent investors who invested in REITs in reliance on misleading statements by the issuers.
 This type of action may arise when a REIT assures its investors that it will pay a consistent dividend or that it will invest only in high-quality properties, only to cut its dividend or waste investor funds on low-quality properties.
 FINRA has repeatedly cautioned investors to be careful of REITs that sound too good to be true.
 FINRA has also issued guidance to investors on how best to analyze whether a REIT is an appropriate investment to meet their investment objectives and conform with their tolerance for risk.

 Take Part in the Securities Class Actions Managed by Zamansky

 If you have invested in any of these types of securities or funds and you have suffered losses as a result of misconduct by a brokerage firm, fund manager, issuer or third party, contact our securities fraud law firm today.
 Our FINRA arbitration attorneys will discuss your legal rights and investigate your claim to determine whether the securities class actions process is the best vehicle for you to recover your losses.

 Zamansky LLC is Investigating Financial Advisor Robert Turner of Waco, Texas For Alleged Misappropriation of $17M of Customer FundsRead More

 Currently Pending Class Action Litigation

-Our securities class action practice helps investors recover losses, sheds light on industry wrongdoing, and helps restore confidence to the marketplace.
-Our ERISA class action practice helps current and former employees recover irreplaceable retirement savings often lost as result of fraud or other breaches of fiduciary duties.
+Our securities class action practice helps investors recover losses, sheds light on industry wrongdoing, and helps restore confidence in the marketplace.
+Our ERISA class action practice helps current and former employees recover irreplaceable retirement savings often lost as a result of fraud or other breaches of fiduciary duties.

 Lifetouch ERISA Litigation